 ROOTx views the list of various content (context categories, context schemes, code lists, profile BODs, etc).
+(Fail.
+Root users can only see three menus, which are Profile BOD Expression, CC Management, and Admin.)

 Verify that content which have not been shared is not visible to ROOTx in the list.
-(Assertion #2)
+(Assertion #2) (Pass)

 ROOTx goes to the expression generation page.

 Verify that ROOTx can see and choose shared profile BODs for generating an expression.
-(Assertion #3)
+(Assertion #3) (Pass)

 Verify that ROOTx can see and choose free profile BODs for generating an expression.
-(Assertion #4)
+(Assertion #4) (Pass)

 ROOTx goes to the CC management page.